cyberhiker/compliance-docs/IA-Policy.md

 * All users are required to have unique system accounts created for use on [System Name] including individual, group, system, application accounts
 * [Company Name] establishes conditions for group membership based on business needs and roles
 * [Company Name] identifies authorized users of the information system and specify access privileges
-* All Access must be granted based on: (i) a valid access authorization; (ii) intended system usage; and (iii) other attributes as required by the [Company Name] missions/business functions
+* All Access is granted based on: (i) a valid access authorization; (ii) intended system usage; and (iii) other attributes as required by the [Company Name] missions/business functions
 * All system accounts are reviewed at a minimum on an annual basis with periodic reviews when necessary for auditing purposes.

 ### 4.2 Device Identification and Authentication